apache/drill/_docs/manage-drill/configuration-options/015-configuring-a-cluster-for-different-workloads.md

 title: "Configuring a Cluster for Different Workloads"
 parent: "Configuration Options"
 ---
 In this release of Drill, to configure a Drill cluster for different workloads, you re-allocate memory resources only.
+To re-allocate memory for services, establish baselines for performance testing, make changes in small increments, test and compare the effects of the change.

 Warden allocates resources for MapR Hadoop services, such as Zookeeper or NFS, associated with roles installed on the node.
 You modify `warden.conf` to manage the memory allocation.
-For example:
+For example, you might modify these default settings:

     service.command.nfs.heapsize.percent=3
     service.command.nfs.heapsize.min=64